Hoooid/HaodongTangGroup/content/vision/_index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: 👋 Welcome to the Nano Photonics Group
-        content: Take a look at what we're working on...
+        content: We're working on nano particles and their optoelectronic applications
         align: center
         background:
           image: